LukasWallrich/GoldCoreQuants-old/docs/12-probability.md

 </div>

-Quite often we are interested in the **likelihood of something occuring at least once,** rather than on every attempt.
+Quite often we are interested in the **likelihood of something occurring at least once,** rather than on every attempt.
 So we might want to know how likely it is that a family with three children has at least one boy among them.
 Assuming that gender is binary, that is the same as saying that they do not have three girls.
 Given that they either have 3 girls or at least one boy, we know that these probabilities add up to 1 (certainty) - such events are known as complementary events.
 Therefore, the probability of having at least one boy is 1 - 12.5% = 77.5%

 This idea that **something happening at least once is the *complement* of it never happening** is a very helpful, as it is much easier to calculate the chance of something never happening across a given number (n) of procedures.
 It is $P(notA)^n$.
 We have already discussed this in the context of multiple comparisons.